What Is Phantom Power For Microphones? | Complete Guide 2023

 Audio interfaces are essential for connecting microphones to computers for recording, mixing, and processing audio.
 They often include built-in microphone preamps and phantom power supplies to provide the necessary voltage to condenser microphones.

 Many audio interfaces offer a switch or button to activate phantom power, usually labeled as “+48V” or “Phantom.”
-Some popular audio interfaces with phantom power are:

 Audio Mixers